VyRianS/file_storage_api/README.md

 - `400` `Duplicate filename in storage.`

 ### PUT
-**Objective**: Modifies an existing file.
-Fails if file is not found.
+**Objective**: Modifies an existing file or uploads if file is not found.
 No action done if file hash is the same.<br />
 **URL**:       `http://127.0.0.1:5000/upload`<br />
 **Example**:   `curl -X PUT -F "file=@textfile.txt" http://127.0.0.1:5000/upload`<br />
 **Outcomes**:<br />